Jarvis1000x/Sound_Classifier/README.md

 ## Dataset

-All the models were trained on the  [UrbanSound8k](https://urbansounddataset.weebly.com/urbansound8k.html).
+This model was trained on the [UrbanSound8k](https://urbansounddataset.weebly.com/urbansound8k.html).